 Vibrant, showy bursts of flowers pop up all over this holiday succulent.
 It is available in an array of colors.
 The Thanksgiving and Christmas cacti have been a houseplant favorite for over 100 years!
 It is botanically known as a Zygocactus, and is a member of the Cactaceae family.
 It is an epiphyte, which means they naturally grow on trees and is indigenous to South America.

 - A few hours of direct morning sun would be ideal.
-More than a couple hours of afternoon sun would be too much.
+More than a couple hours of afternoon sun may be too much.
 They are quite happy with very bright indirect light such as living in front to a north facing window.

 - Water when the top of the soil feels very dry.
 In a 6" (15cm)diameter pot, they should get about 1 cup to 1 -1/2 (about 1/4 liter or so) cups of water.